trilitech/tezos-developer-docs/docs/smart-contracts/events.md

 Note that the address field is returned as a byte value.
 To convert the bytes to an address, use the `encodePubKey` function in `@taquito/utils`.
 <!-- I reported this to the Taquito people and they are asking the core team if the RPC node could return the address as an address instead of as bytes. -->

+You can see the complete content of the event operation by looking up the operation hash in a block explorer.
+For example, to see the operation in the previous example, look up the operation `onw8EwWVnZbx2yBHhL72ECRdCPBbw7z1d5hVCJxp7vzihVELM2m`.

 ## Implementation details